ronlu-o/EditKit/README.md

 ## Contributing

-We welcome contributions!
+Contributions are always welcomed!
 If you found a bug or have a great feature idea, please [open an issue here](https://github.com/ronlu-o/EditKit/issues) or submit a pull request.